dwyl/flutter-stopwatch-tutorial/README.md

 > The database class created is ready to be used.
 > However, in Flutter app, `Drift` database classes
 > are typically instantiated at the top of the widget tree
-> and then passed down using state management tools
+> and then passed down using state management tools,
 > like `provider` or `riverpod`,
 > making it accessible on any widget inside the tree.
-> If you are inteerested, check the following page
+> If you are interested,
+> check the following page
 > for information about state management integration
 > -> https://drift.simonbinder.eu/faq/#using-the-database

-You can check if the database is accessible by switching the `main` function to the following, inside the `main.lib`.
+You can check if the database is accessible by switching the `main` function to the following piece of code, inside the `main.lib`.

 ```dart